geetman/Faces-People-Memory-App/README.md

 const SUPABASE_ANON = 'eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...';
 ```

+> [!NOTE]
-> ⚠️ The anon key is safe to expose in frontend code — it is public by design.
+> The anon key is safe to expose in frontend code — it is public by design.
 Your data is protected by Row Level Security (RLS) policies, not by keeping this key secret.

 ---